GrigLars/ArchNotes/README.md

     passwd joeuser
 Add a user with admin capabilities.
 Since we don't set the root password in this document, this is an essential step.

+Reboot.

+    sudo -i
+    mount /dev/cdrom /mnt
+    sh /mnt/VboxLinuxAdditions.run

+Then log in as joeuser, mount the guest additions in Virtualbox, and run VBoxLinuxAdditions.run as sudo.

+You'll have to reboot again, but you should be good to go.

 ### Links:
 - https://wiki.archlinux.org/title/Installation_guide
 - https://itsfoss.com/install-kde-arch-linux/